Incidence estimates for $\alpha$-dimensional tubes and $\beta$-dimensional balls in $\mathbb{R}^2$: Fourier analytic upper bound

 \subsection{The upper bound for $I(P, \T)$}

-Corollary \ref{twopointone} hints at an inductive approach to upper bound $I(P, \T)$.
+Proposition \ref{twopointone} hints at an inductive approach to upper bound $I(P, \T)$.
 If the first term in \eqref{eqn21} dominates, we get our desired upper bound.
-If the second term dominates, we get a sum of $W_S (q)$, which encourages us to thicken the $\delta$-balls in $P$ to $S\delta$-balls.
+If the second term dominates, then we need to estimate $I(P^S, \T^S)$, where $P^S$ is formed by thickening the $\delta$-balls in $P$ to $S\delta$-balls, and likewise $\T^S$ is formed by thickening the $\delta$-tubes in $\T$ to $S\delta$-tubes.
 (Here, $S = D^{\eps/20}$.)
-We would then thicken the $\delta$-tubes in $\T$ to $S\delta$-tubes.
-We thus change the scale from $\delta$ to $S\delta$, and we can apply induction.
-The key idea is that when we thicken a $(\delta, \beta, K_\beta)$-set of balls to scale $S\delta$, we obtain a $(S\delta, \beta, S^\beta K_\beta)$-set, and similarly for tubes.
+We thus obtain an incidence problem at scale $S\delta$, so we can apply induction.
+The key idea is that if $P$ is a $(\delta, \beta, K_\beta)$-set of balls, then $P^S$ is a $(S\delta, \beta, S^\beta K_\beta)$-set, and similarly for tubes $\T^S$.
 We now prove Theorem \ref{mainbigbig}.